nasa/progpy/sphinx-config/guide.rst

 Algorithms for :term:`state estimation<state estimator>` and :term:`prediction<predictor>` along with tools analyzing and visualizing results of state estimation and prediction, managing uncertainty, and creating new state estimators or predictors, see the :ref:`State Estimation and Prediction Guide<State Estimation and Prediction Guide>`.

-More information
+More Information
 ------------------------------

-For more information, see the individual guides
+For more information, see the individual guides.

 .. panels::
     :img-top-cls: pt-2, pb-2